How to Stop Any Meltdown or Tantrum: A 4‑Step Framework Applied to Bedtime Routines

 - Sensory-Friendly Lighting:

 - Use dimmable lights or a nightlight to create a calming environment.
+You can learn more about autism friendly home design here.

 - Consider using a smart bulb that can change colors to soft, warm tones in the evening.
+Learn why science says if you use a night light you should change the bulb to red here.

 - Visual Schedules and Timers: